A Guide to Grouse Mountain

 Eye of the Wind

-The Eye of the Wind is a large wind turbine – the first in the world to have an elevator accessing a viewPOD™, observation area.
-You ascend the 20-storey high tower and enter a 36-person viewPOD, suspended directly below the hub of the massive 125-foot (38-metre) long blades.
-The viewPOD is encased in glass, including a segment of the floor.
-The closest corresponding experience would be flying in the clear Plexiglas nose bubble of a jet helicopter – except this bubble is approximately 30 times larger.
-The views from The Eye of the Wind are of the jaw-dropping variety.
-All of Vancouver and its busy harbor, the Coastal Mountains (including the twin peaks known as The Lions) and a vast, green wilderness spread out before you with 360 degree views.
+The Eye of the Wind is a large wind turbine—the first in the world to have an elevator accessing a viewPOD™ observation area suspended directly below the hub of the massive 38-metre (125-foot) long blades, 20 storeys up.
+The viewPOD is encased in glass, including a segment of the floor, giving you a similar sensation to flying in the clear Plexiglas nose bubble of a jet helicopter, but this bubble is a lot larger.
+The views from The Eye of the Wind are jaw-dropping.
+You’ll see all of Vancouver and its busy harbour, the Coast Mountains (including the twin peaks known as The Lions) and a vast, green wilderness spread out before you with 360 degree views.

-Imagine a wilderness sanctuary where endangered animals can play, protected and secure.
+Imagine a wilderness sanctuary where endangered animals can play, whilst protected and secure.
 You will find all this and more at The Refuge for Endangered Wildlife, a research, education, and conservation centre at the top of Grouse Mountain.
-Dedicated to becoming a world leader in preserving both flora and fauna at risk.
-The Refuge offers leading edge interpretative programs that make learning about nature fun and fascinating.
-The Refuge for Endangered Wildlife is principally comprised of a five-acre mountaintop habitat that is home to two orphaned Grizzly Bears, and a three-acre Timber Wolf habitat located at the base of the mountain.
-Be sure to come up early in the day so you can fit them all in.
+Dedicated to becoming a world leader in preserving both flora and fauna at risk, the Refuge offers leading-edge interpretative programs that make learning about nature fun and fascinating.
+It is principally comprised of a two-hectare (five-acre) mountaintop habitat that is home to two orphaned grizzly bears, Grinder and Coola, but also includes other habitats on the peak.

 Theatre In the Sky

-If you want to refuel after a long hike or enjoy a glass of wine après ski, there are several dining options including The Observatory, Altitudes Bistro, Lupins Café or the Rusty Rail BBQ & Grill.
+If you want to refuel after a long hike or enjoy a glass of wine après-ski, Grouse Mountain offers several dining options in the Peak Chalet: the fine-dining The Observatory, casual and cozy Altitudes Bistro, the self-service Lupins Café, or just grab a caffeine fix at the Grouse Grind Coffee Bar.
+Elsewhere on the mountain, visit the Rusty Rail BBQ & Grill and the Grizzly Lookout Café (both summer only).
 Feast your eyes on the spectacular views as your taste buds feast on delicious dishes.

 Things to Do in Spring, Summer or Fall